Bluerock Residential Growth REIT Announces First Quarter 2020 Results

 Neither FFO nor CFFO is equivalent to net income, including net income attributable to common stockholders, or cash generated from operating activities determined in accordance with GAAP.
 Furthermore, FFO and CFFO do not represent amounts available for management’s discretionary use because of needed capital replacement or expansion, debt service obligations or other commitments or uncertainties.
 Neither FFO nor CFFO should be considered as an alternative to net income, including net income attributable to common stockholders, as an indicator of our operating performance or as an alternative to cash flow from operating activities as a measure of our liquidity.

-We have acquired four operating properties and four properties held through preferred equity or mezzanine loan investments subsequent to March 31, 2018.
-Therefore, the results presented in the table below are not directly comparable and should not be considered an indication of our future operating performance.
+We have acquired nine operating properties and made seven property investments through preferred equity interests or mezzanine loans and sold nine operating properties subsequent to March 31, 2019.
+The results presented in the table below are not directly comparable and should not be considered an indication of our future operating performance.

-The table below reconciles our calculations of FFO and CFFO to net loss, the most directly comparable GAAP financial measure, for the three months ended March 31, 2019 and 2018 (in thousands, except per share amounts):
+The table below reconciles our calculations of FFO and CFFO to net loss, the most directly comparable GAAP financial measure, for the three months ended March 31, 2020 and 2019 (in thousands, except per share amounts):

 Earnings Before Interest, Taxes, Depreciation and Amortization for Real Estate (“EBITDAre”)